HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

   <figcaption>{{ figure_link(caption="Most frequently allowed hosts in CSP policies.", sheets_gid="1000160612", sql_file="csp_allowed_host_frequency.sql") }}</figcaption>
 </figure>

 The most common origins used in `*-src` directives continue to be heavily dominated by Google (fonts, ads, analytics).
 We also see Cloudflare CDN showing up in the 10th position this year.

-### Subresource integrity
+### Subresource Integrity

 In a lot of websites, the code for JavaScript libraries and CSS libraries are loaded from external CDNs.
-This can have certain security implications if the CDN is compromised, or an attacker finds some other way to replace the frequently used libraries.
-Subresource integrity (SRI) helps in avoiding such consequences, though it introduces other risks in that the website may not function without that resource.
+This can have certain security implications if the CDN is compromised, or an attacker finds some other way to replace the frequently used libraries. _Subresource Integrity_ (SRI) helps in avoiding such consequences, though it introduces other risks in that the website may not function without that resource.
 Self-hosting instead of loading from a third party is usually a safer option where possible.

 {{ figure_markup(
   caption="Usage of SHA384 hash function for SRI in mobile.",